keboola/component-gd-user-management/README.md

 * must not have any data permissions assigned to them.

 Failure to comply with any of the above requirements will raise an error.

+You can either use an already existing login (e.g. a personal account with admin privileges) or you can use Keboola's GoodData Provisioning API to [create a new login](https://keboolagooddataprovisioning.docs.apiary.io/#reference/0/kbc-access/get-user-credentials-to-project) and use those credentials.

 #### 2.1.2 GD Password